VilnaCRM-Org/frontend-spa-template/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+⚠️ Please ensure screenshots do not contain sensitive information (tokens, passwords, PII).

 **Desktop (please complete the following information):**